RagnarTheRed/EmberNet/README.txt

 pre-computed by PreprocessData.py and PreprocessPCA.py so that you can bypass this tedious step of downloading, converting, sampling and pre-processing the data.

+    !!
+IMPORTANT: The pre-processed data files are too large for GitHub and I will have to email !!
+    !! them to you if you wish to use them.
+Reach me at ryan.1369@osu.edu !!

 If you are planning on creating the data set from scratch, you will also need to download the Ember2018 data set (available at https://github.com/endgameinc/ember) and add the folder labled "ember2018" to the data directory.